 - These impressive processes included geological activity and erosion, including both wind and water.
 The magnificent site also remains renowned for its array of columns, karsts, and islets.
 Most of these primarily formed from soft local limestone.

 Shark Bay Bay of Fundy Milford Sound

 Ha Long Bay Geology

 The majority of these incredible formations, not surprisingly, mainly consist of limestone.
 The greatest percentage of these also appear as monolithic in shape.
 Incredibly, though, several of the larger karsts and islands of Ha Long Bay also formed as essentially hollow.

 Ha Long Bay Climate and Endemic Species

-Most of the karsts have a covering of thick vegetation.
-Furthermore, most of the islets also boast extensive vegetation.
-A total of 14 recognized endemic species of flora also live across the islets and karsts Of Ha Long Bay.
+The great majority of the islets within the confines of the magnificent bay also boast extensive quantities of vegetation.
+A total of 14 recognized endemic species of flora also live across the islets and karsts of Ha Long Bay.
 This makes it of supreme ecological importance.

-Wildlife continues to be abundant within the region.
+Understandably, wildlife continues to be abundant within the region.
 In fact, officials count a total of 60 known species of endemic fauna residing within the confines of the bay.
 Much of the highly unique ecology of the bay now qualifies as threatened by increasing tourism.

 Check out our other articles on 7 Supremely Scintillating Cnidaria, Oilbird, Onyx River, Ascension Island Parsley Fern, Chinese Giant Salamander, Giant Mesquite Bug, Plumed Basilisk